Michael Boxall: Playing career

-Club

 Vancouver Whitecaps FC

 Boxall was selected first overall in the 2011 MLS Supplemental Draft by Vancouver Whitecaps FC.
 He agreed to terms with the club on 17 March 2011, and made his professional debut on 19 March, in Vancouver's 2011 MLS opener against Toronto FC.
 After appearing in three matches for the Whitecaps in the 2012 season, Boxall was waived on 22 June 2012.

 Wellington Phoenix

 On 10 July 2012, it was confirmed by the club that Boxall officially joined the Wellington Phoenix of his native New Zealand on a two-year contract.
 Instrumental in signing Boxall was Ricki Herbert, coach of both the Phoenix and the New Zealand national team at the time.
 Boxall debuted for the club on 14 October 2012, in the 1–1 away draw against Melbourne Heart in Round 2.
 After the beginning to his time in Wellington which saw him play backup to Ben Sigmund and Andrew Durante, Boxall was loaned to the Oakleigh Cannons of the Victorian Premier League.
 Following a disappointing first season with the Phoenix, Boxall signed a one-year contract extension on 15 January 2014.
 Boxall stated that the club's direction under new head coach Ernie Merrick was the deciding factor in signing a new deal with the club.
 In the 2013–14 season, Boxall appeared in 20 games for the Phoenix, starting 18.